Raechil na Garnussil na Gallam

 Nobody has ever survived a stoning.

 One of the highlights of my life, by the grace of Harnakos, is to take exercise twice a day.
 I do not get to leave the villa but we do have an extensive garden in the middle of the house, surrounded by a cloister.
-You cannot see the outside from anywhere in the cloister except the sky.
+You cannot see the outside from anywhere in the cloister except the sky above.

 There is a fountain and many beautiful herbs and plants and scented flowers, as well as vines and shrubs and even small fruit trees.